cogent3/cogent3/doc/cookbook/standard_statistical_analyses.rst

 Standard statistical analyses
 *****************************

-.. authors Tom Elliott, Gavin Huttley
+.. authors Tom Elliott, Gavin Huttley, Anuj Pahwa

 ..
     following is just a list of the filenames that need to be deleted, to be